 For Parents/Carers of Children with Special Educational Needs and Disabilities

 Our Special Educational Needs Co-ordinator (SENCO) is Mrs Calvert.
-If any parent has a concern regarding their child’s needs or feels that they would benefit from speaking to Mrs Calvert, she is available to meet with parents/carers on Tuesdays and Thursdays between the hours of 8.45am and 9.30am.
-Please call the school to make an appointment with Mrs Calvert during those times.
+If any parent has a concern regarding their child’s needs or feels that they would benefit from speaking to Mrs Calvert, please call the school to make an appointment.

 Children with Identified SEND Needs